-- 4.1 Upon request, the Board will provide, or arrange for the provision of, accessible formats and communications supports for persons with disabilities to facilitate their access to the services of the Board. - 4.2 Accessible formats and communications supports will be provided in a timely manner that takes into account the person's accessibility needs and at a cost no greater than the regular cost charged to other persons. - 4.3 The Board will determine the suitability of an accessible format or communication support and, in so doing, will consult with the person making the request. - 4.4 The Board will notify the public, through the Board website, general publications and other relevant means, about the availability of accessible formats and communications supports. - 4.5 The Board will ensure that the provisions of accessible formats are in place by January 1, 2014.
+- 4.1 Upon request, the Board will provide, or arrange for the provision of, accessible formats and communications supports for persons with disabilities to facilitate their access to the services of the Board - 4.2 Accessible formats and communications supports will be provided in a timely manner that considers the person's accessibility needs and at a cost no greater than the regular cost charged to other persons. - 4.3 The Board will determine the suitability of an accessible format or communication support and, in so doing, will consult with the person making the request. - 4.4 The Board will notify the public, through the Board website, general publications and other relevant means, about the availability of accessible formats and communications supports.